Matching

 12.

-All of the following are types of decisions that can be made at the margin EXCEPT
+All of the following are types of decisions that can be made at the margin

-whether to grow beans or corn on a large farm.
+a. | whether to grow beans or corn on a large farm. | b. | whether or not to

-whether to leave early in the morning or late in the day for a trip.
+hire 100 new workers. | c. | whether to leave early in the morning or late

-whether or not to go on a vacation.
+in the day for a trip. | d. | whether or not to go on a

 13.